fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 ------------

-TODO: Integrate travis CI, to test the code on all versions of Windows starting from win7 to latest version and then deploy it
+TODO: Integrate travis CI, to test the code on all versions of Windows starting from win7 to latest version and then deploy it.